Serenity 6.4.3 Release Notes (2023-01-07)

 To address this issue, we have introduced a new attribute called AutoValidateAntiforgeryIgnoreBearerAttribute

-that you can use instead of AutoValidateAntiforgeryTokenAttribute
+that you can use in place of AutoValidateAntiforgeryTokenAttribute

 in the Startup.cs